Get all the latest data for Santiago de los Caballeros

 Which banks are most foreigner-friendly in Santiago de los Caballeros in 2026?

-As of early 2026, the most foreigner-friendly banks for mortgages in Santiago de los Caballeros are Banreservas (which explicitly markets to borrowers abroad), Banco Popular, and Scotiabank, though availability and terms vary by your profile and the property.
+As of 2026, the three most practical starting points for foreigner mortgages in Santiago de los Caballeros are Banco Popular, Banco BHD and Asociación Cibao.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Santiago de los Caballeros.